-While maintaining an active Ms. Edge competition schedule, she also maintains an active performing career in concert, oratorio, recital, and operatic work.
-She has sung concert work and oratorio with numerous choirs and universities such as the The City Choir of Washington & New Dominion Chorale both in Washington, DC, the Bel Canto Chorus in Milwaukee, WI, Indiana University, Indiana State University, Illinois College, and Southern Illinois University at Edwardsville.
+While maintaining an active competition schedule, Ms. Edge also maintains an active performing career in concert, oratorio, recital, and operatic work.
+She has sung in concert with numerous choirs such as the The City Choir of Washington & New Dominion Chorale, both in Washington, DC, the Bel Canto Chorus in Milwaukee, WI, as well as with choirs at Indiana University, Indiana State University, Illinois College, and Southern Illinois University at Edwardsville.